onap/integration/test/postman/README.md

 - NBI : serviceOrder to add a service instance, serviceOrder to delete a service instance

-The order is very important because a lot of API request will need the API response from the previous operation.
+The order is very important because a lot of API requests will need the API response from the previous operation.
 ![postman](./images/collection-detail-test.png)